Quantum Simulation of Dynamical Transition Rates in Open Quantum Systems: Motivative example: spin- model

-We examine a simple spin-1/2 example of an open quantum system to benchmark our scheme since the system is analytically solvable: a single spin-1/2 system subject to a magnetic field of strength $\mu$ in the $y$-axis, undergoing a $z$-component measurement with coupling strength $\gamma$ as an environmental effect (see the schematic figure in the Supplementary Information).
-This physical system is governed by a Lindblad equation with a Hamiltonian and a Hermitian Lindblad operator in Eq.~\eqref{eq:HeisenLind} such as
+A simple open quantum system to study the transition rate is a single spin-1/2 system with a magnetic field and continuous measurements.
+We benchmark the estimator on an analytically solvable spin-$\frac{1}{2}$ system driven by a transverse field and continuously monitored in two spin states $\ket{0}$ and $\ket{1}$.
+This system is described by a Lindblad equation of the same form in Eq.~\eqref{eq:lindblad} with Hamiltonian and Lindbladian operators such as